-5.1 The Corporate Manager Governance and Audit will report functionally to the Audit and Governance Committee and administratively (i.e. day to day operations) to the Corporate Manager - Professional and Commercial Services on an interim basis.
+5.1 The Corporate Manager Governance and Audit will report functionally to the Audit and Governance Committee and administratively (i.e. day to day operations) to the Director of Legal Services on an interim basis.
 This administrative reporting line will be subject to review following the appointment of the Director of Resources.